-“Below 30 and the seams start splitting.
-50 is out of the question.”
+“Below thirty and the seams start splitting.
+Fifty is out of the question.”

 “If we lay the mines shallow, the Grackle hits them head on.
 As you could see from the first device, the ram essentially acts as heavy plated armor.
 We are not going to do any damage if their boat hits the mine with the ram.
-If we can get the device under their boat though—if we can get it to detonate right in the middle of their sub—the upward force of the explosion will blow through the middle and break the sub’s back.
+If we can get the device under their boat, though—if we can get it to detonate right in the middle of their sub—the upward force of the explosion will blow through the middle and break the sub’s back.
 Snap it in half.
 And all the watertight compartments in the world will not help them at that point.
-At least in theory.”
+At least, in theory.”

 “That sounds to me like the Gnat would have to be directly under them, release the mine, and have it go off almost immediately.
-How are we surviving that Hemi?”
+How are we surviving that, Hemi?”

 “Not quite.
 I will set the arming timer.
 We can leave the mine under their path, and if I get the timing correct, the weapon will arm just as the middle of the sub passes over it—and detonate immediately.
 We would have a few minutes at least to move the Gnat to safety, probably to the surface again.”